 A successful business must be dynamic and able to adapt to changing times.
 Occasionally, the change that is needed opposes our better judgement, but when facts defy intuition, intuition must take a back seat.
 The authors explore stories of individuals from all walks of life: from lowly interns to managers, that showed how they implemented change that pushed performance further than ever before.
 If you need to know how to change up the routine in your office, this book is the best resource for you.

 3. The Advantage: Why Organizational Health Trumps Everything Else in Business

 Author: Patrick M. Lencioni

 Lencioni proposes that what makes one business successful over another has nothing to do with gathering together triple-A talent or hard workers, but all about having a healthy organization.
 By setting organization and the objective as paramount, he proposes that your company will become wildly successful.
-It takes the time to establish a framework for organizational health and backs that up with anecdotes pulled from years of experience.
+It takes the time to establish a framework for organizational health and backs that up with anecdotes culled from years of experience.
 Ultimately, the secret to business success comes not from raw talent but maximizing potential and sound structure.

 4. Getting Things Done: The Art of Stress-Free Productivity